-res automatic hardware detection.
-The user will have to check settings and ibly make corrections on the System Information screen during setup. up a shared copy of Windows for Workgroups from a network server.
-For ls, see "Setting Up Windows for Workgroups for a Network Installation" in this chapter.
-In administrative setup by expanding and copying all files from the dows for Workgroups installation disks onto a network server and marking ites as read-only.
-For details, see "Setting Up Windows for Workgroups for twork Installation" later in this chapter. ls, see "Setting Up Windows for Workgroups for a Network Installation" in this chapter. ns administrative setup by expanding and copying all files from the dows for Workgroups installation disks onto a network server and marking iles as read-only.
-For details, see "Setting Up Windows for Workgroups for dows for Workgroups installation disks onto a network server and marking iles as read-only.
-For details, see "Setting Up Windows for Workgroups for twork installation later in this chapter. up Windows for Workgroups with monochrome display attributes. ches the drive for incompatible software that should not run at the same time etup or Windows for Workgroups 3.1.
-(For maintenance only.) s batch mode setup to install Windows for Workgroups with little or no user action.
-The filename is the name of the system-settings file that contains mation about the user's configuration.
-Include the path if filename is not in lirectory that contains the Windows for Workgroups Setup files.
-For details, tusing Automated Setup: Setup /h" later in this chapter. ifies the SETUP.INF file, including the path if necessary. ifies the SETUP.INF file, including a path for the Windows for Workgroups llation disks.
+Switch Purpose /i Ignores automatic hardware detection.
+The user will have to check settings and possibly make corrections on the System Information screen during setup. /n Sets up a shared copy of Windows for Workgroups from a network server.
+For details, see "Setting Up Windows for Workgroups for a Network Installation" later in this chapter. /a Begins administrative setup by expanding and copying all files from the Windows for Workgroups installation disks onto a network server and marking the files as read-only.
+For details, see "Setting Up Windows for Workgroups for a Network Installation" later in this chapter. /b Sets up Windows for Workgroups with monochrome display attributes. /t Searches the drive for incompatible software that should not run at the same time as Setup or Windows for Workgroups 3.1.
+(For maintenance only.) / h: filename Runs batch mode setup to install Windows for Workgroups with little or no user interaction.
+The filename is the name of the system-settings file that contains information about the user's configuration.
+Include the path if filename is not in the directory that contains the Windows for Workgroups Setup files.
+For details, see "Using Automated Setup: Setup /h" later in this chapter. /o:filename Specifies the SETUP.INF file, including the path if necessary. / s: filename Specifies the SETUP.INF file, including a path for the Windows for Workgroups installation disks.